 In late 2013 and throughout 2014 and 2015, the Company has continued to seek to raise capital to further its business.
-We raised an aggregate of \$4.0 million in a convertible notes offering during the fourth quarter of 2013 from current investors, which notes were converted into shares of Series A Preferred Stock on December 30, 2013, and a Series A Preferred Stock offering from current investors in early 2014, raised \$1.5 million through the issuance of secured convertible notes in the third quarter of 2014 from current investors, raised another \$1.5 million through the issuance of secured demand notes in the fourth quarter of 2014 from current investors, and raised another \$1.5 million through the issuance of secured convertible notes in the first quarter of 2015 from current investors.
-In March 2015, the Board approved an additional \$2.0 million of bridge funding through the issuance of secured demand notes.
-We issued a secured demand note in the principal amount of \$0.5 million to an existing investor on March 30, 2015.
+We raised an aggregate of \$4.0 million in a convertible notes offering during the fourth quarter of 2013 from current investors, which notes were converted into shares of Series A Preferred Stock on December 30, 2013, and a Series A Preferred Stock offering from current investors in early 2014, raised \$1.5 million through the issuance of secured convertible notes in the third quarter of 2014 from current investors, raised another \$1.5 million through the issuance of secured demand notes in the fourth quarter of 2014 from current investors, raised another \$1.5 million through the issuance of secured demand notes in the fourth quarter of 2014 from current investors, and raised another \$1.5 million through the issuance of secured demand notes in the fourth quarter of 2015 from current investors.
 The secured notes referred to above are secured against substantially all of the Company's assets.
 Management remains actively engaged in efforts to raise additional capital.
-Please see the "Description of Indebtedness" beginning on page 127 of this prospectus for additional information regarding our current indebtedness.